runar-labs/runar-swift/swift-node/service_registry_gap_analysis.md

 3. ✅ Unified event system with local/remote subscriber support
 4. ✅ Async architecture with proper actor isolation
 5. ✅ All tests passing with new implementation

-**Estimated Timeline**: 3-4 weeks for complete implementation across all phases.